harmsm/pyfx/README.md

 + `Sprite` class that can be used to define new visuals to attach to particles
 + `Background` class that allows ready identification of foreground and background pixels
 + `Potential` and `Particle` classes for doing physics-based 2D particle effects.
++ `Processor` classes are classes that update things like potentials or sprites as a function of time.

 ####  Design choices: